 Are you on the path toward strong KPI alignment?
 Take this self-assessment to uncover challenges and opportunities based on your score.

-Research from MIT Sloan Management Review and Google shows executives increasingly rely on key performance indicators (KPIs) to manage and lead their organizations.
-But what sets leading companies apart is not so much the number of metrics they track but how they use them to better engage customers — and thereby grow their businesses.
+What sets leading companies apart is not so much the number of metrics they track but how they use them to better engage customers — and thereby grow their businesses.